mikependon/RepoDB.NET/pages/operations/binarybulkupdate.md

 ---

-This method is used to update the target rows from the database by bulk.
-This operation is only supporting the [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.
+This method is used to update the existing rows from the database by bulk.
+It is only supporting the [PostgreSQL](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) RDBMS.

 ### Call Flow Diagram